-All incoming first-year students and new transfer students will receive a TurningPoint subscription, regardless of your major or the classes you are taking.
+All incoming undergraduate first-year students and new transfer students will receive a PointSolutions subscription, regardless of your major or the classes you are taking.
 The subscription will be valid for 5 years and will be used in many of your classes at the School of Engineering.

-Prior to beginning your first semester at NYU Tandon, you will need to complete the Student Response System Tutorial on NYU Classes.
-By completing the tutorial, you will learn how to create and activate your TurningPoint account, which syncs with NYU Classes so your professor knows that you are participating in poll activities.
+As a new student at NYU Tandon, you will need to complete the Student Response System Tutorial on NYU Brightspace.
+By completing the tutorial, you will learn how to create and activate your PointSolutions account, which syncs with NYU Brightspace so your professor knows that you are participating in poll activities.

-For any issue you have with your TurningPoint account or app, whether it be lost, broken or anything else, the first thing to do is notify your professor.
+For any issues with your PointSolutions account or app, the first thing to do is notify your professor.
 If you do not, your responses may not be counted in a response poll.
 For answers to frequently asked questions, consult the SRS Student Guide and the SRS Student FAQs for First-year and transfer students.

 Visit: FITL is located in 5 MetroTech Center in LC 444.
 To get to LC 444, enter Dibner Library on the 3rd floor.
 Take the inside stairs to the upper level and walk to the right.
 You will see a door marked 444 in the corner.